 A dynamic survey of American history from European contact through the end of the Second World War.
-This course pays particular attention to the establishment of the United States, its political and social distinctive, and the contradictions that culminated in the Civil War and a "new birth of freedom."
+This course pays particular attention to the establishment of the United States, its political and social distinctive, and the contradictions that culminated in the Civil War as well as the "new birth of freedom."